homan-uppu/writing/essays/Why venture capital will eat education/Draft 8 (Why venture capital will eat education).md

 The new education system need to be one that enables the best talent in any domain, no matter the financial background of the talent.
 Equality of opportunity regardless of background IS the system that optimizes for economic growth.
 A highly creative world is a hit-driven world (power law), and therefore the nation that has the greatest talent that can produce the greatest hits will be the one that wins.

-While wealth isn't distributed equally, but from what I can tell, talent does seem to be.
-What this tells us is that the majority of the greatest talent in the world, those on the level of the Einstein, Musk, Curie are wasting away doing work that doesn't optimize on their talent.
+While wealth isn't distributed equally, talent does seem to be.
+What this tells us is that the majority of the greatest talent in the world, those on the level of the Einstein, Musk, Curie are wasting away doing work that doesn't allow their talent to manifest.
 For a nation, the cost of letting such talent waste away is much higher than ever before in human history because it will be the difference in whether you define the new world order, or are forced into an order determined by someone else.

-In a highly creative world with a steep power law distribution of productivity, the best education system that optimizes for economic growth by discovering and enabling the best talent will be one that's driven by the business model of venture capital: people will be able to put capital in the hands of an individual in exchange for some ownership of their future outcomes (i.e. wealth they create, companies they will own, etc.).
+In a highly creative world with a steep power law distribution of productivity, the best education system that optimizes for economic growth by discovering and enabling the best talent will be driven by the business model of venture capital: people will be able to put capital in the hands of an individual in exchange for some ownership of their future outcomes (i.e. wealth they create, companies they will own, etc.).

 ---

 Venture capital is a popular way that startups today are funded.
-This model goes back many centuries:

-...
+This model goes back many centuries: *(todo: i want some history about the model of a "company". this is a necessary narrative foundation. it is in many ways one of the most important innovations after money).*

+- aligning incentives. - need to double down on this point. it is what makes this model special.

+Are we seeing this today?
+We are.
+Many young people are rightly disillusioned with education, and are taking their destinies in their own hands by starting their own companies.
+Some of them raise money to fund their learning paths, while others find other ways to make ends meet as they hone their craft of building and selling products that the world wants.

 So, am I proposing that every young person needs to start a company and raise money in order to fund their learning?
 No. That's impractical because (the reasoning about how there are many valuable life paths to take that may have different timelines for returns, etc. but are still worth pursuing: long-term science, arts, etc.)